-Overactive Thyroid
+Underactive Thyroid

-Overactive thyroid, more commonly known as Hyperthyroidism, has symptoms which can mimic other diseases or conditions, making it difficult for some doctors to immediately diagnose.
+Underactive thyroid, more commonly known as Hypothyroidism, generally develops gradually and many of the symptoms are sufficiently vague, so that many do not even know that they are experiencing a problem with their thyroid.
 At Mullen Natural Health Centre, our practitioners focus on finding and successfully treating the cause not just the symptoms.